 John's experience in both law firms and biotech companies provides a depth of understanding of the law and of the role of intellectual property in business.
 In his current practice John serves as part-time in-house intellectual property counsel or outside counsel, depending on the client's needs.

-Before beginning Storella Law Group, John was Special Counsel at Wilson Sonsini where he helped clients build their patent portfolios, negotiated license agreements, performed freedom-to-operate studies and managed intellectual property due diligence for companies and investors at series A, mezzanine, IPO and M&A stages.
+Before beginning John Storella, John was Special Counsel at Wilson Sonsini where he helped clients build their patent portfolios, negotiated license agreements, performed freedom-to-operate studies and managed intellectual property due diligence for companies and investors at series A, mezzanine, IPO and M&A stages.

 John has served as Vice President for Intellectual Property at Ciphergen Biosystems (now Vermillion), a company that is commercializing the first FDA-approved multi-marker proteomics-based diagnostic test.

 John was also a partner at Townsend in San Francisco, where he focused on developing patent portfolios.
 He was an associate attorney at Fish & Neave (now Ropes & Gray) in New York, where he focused on patent prosecution and patent litigation.